La Tienda

 Some tiendas sell hamburgers and hot dogs on weekend evenings.

-This one is operated by Gloria and Hugo's son and his friend in front of Gloria's tienda.
+This one is operated by Gloria and Hugo's son, Misrain, in front of Gloria's tienda on Friday and Saturday evenings.

 It is typical for a hamburger to contain a slice of ham along with the usual ingredients and toasted buns.